-97-10: Returnable Guidelines
+97-10: Rejection Rights

-Rejection criteria exists for returning cases from one Section to another Section.
+Rejection criteria exists for returning cases from one Section/Worker to another Section/Worker.

-Important Note: As a general rule of thumb, anything in violation of established procedure in the CAAP Handbook and Alerts is grounds for return unless an exception has been approved at the proper level.
+Important Note: As a general rule of thumb, anything in violation of established procedure in the CAAP Handbook and Alerts is grounds for rejection unless an exception has been approved at the proper level.